duniairc/ruby-relay/doc/getting-started.md

 ## Commands
 ruby-relay is quite simple and only has a few public commands.

-`!nicks [&lt;network&gt;]`
+`!nicks [<network>]`
 * Replies (in private notice) a list of users present in the relay.
-If <network> is specified, list only the users on that network.
+If `<network>` is specified, list only the users on that network.
 Do note that this output can be quite long on relays with many networks!

 `!stats`
 * Returns the amount of users across the relay.